 If we look back at the most impressive people in history at their craft, they were prolific.

-If we eat junk food, we can expect to feel sluggish, no energy etc. Same goes for the internet.
+If we eat junk food, we can expect to feel sluggish, have no energy, etc. The same goes for the internet.
 When we consume junk food for the mind (I’m looking at you, TikTok), the quality of our thoughts and outputs will suffer.

 True crime is an addiction

 Hi, I’m Cathryn Lavery and I’m addicted to true crime podcasts.